nastari/comvida-back/README.md

   </a>
 </p>

-<h1 align="center">Com Vida</h1>

 <div align="center">

-A platform for publicizing emergency cases against Covid-19 in Brazil
+A platform to publicize emergency cases at the time Covid-19 in Brazil

 </div>